astropy/astropy/docs/samp/example_table_image.rst

     'samp.name': 'topcat',
     'topcat.version': '4.0-1'}

 We can see that ``c1`` is the TOPCAT client.
-We can now re-send the data, but this time only to TOPCAT, using the :meth:`~astropy.samp.integrated_client.SAMPIntegratedClient.notify` method::
+We can now resend the data, but this time only to TOPCAT, using the :meth:`~astropy.samp.integrated_client.SAMPIntegratedClient.notify` method::